interaktion-und-raum/tools/netzwerk/README.md

 - connect to server with `connect()`
 - send messages via `send()`
     - message is sent to server
-    - server relays message to all connected clients ( incl oneself )
+    - server relays message to all connected clients ( including the sending client itself )
 - receive messages via `receive()`
-    - if method is implemented in sketch it get s called automatically when a message is received
+    - if method is implemented in sketch it gets called automatically when a message is received
-    - note that the method gets called asynchron i.e the instant the message arrives; similarly to a key stroke. this can cause unwanted behavior, especially when adding to or removing elements from collection classes ( e.g `ArrayList` or `Vector` ); watch out for `ConcurrentModificationException`.
+    - note that the method gets called asynchronous i.e the instant the message arrives; similarly to a key stroke. this can cause unwanted behavior, especially when adding to or removing elements from collection classes ( e.g `ArrayList` or `Vector` ); watch out for `ConcurrentModificationException`.

 ## message types